-Did you know that Microsoft Word Online has a transcription feature?
+Did you know that Microsoft Word has a transcription feature?

 The transcribe feature converts speech to a text transcript with each speaker individually identified (Speaker 1, Speaker 2, etc.).

 You can transcribe speech in two ways: